oracle/weblogic-deploy-tooling/documentation/3.0/content/userguide/tools/model_help.md

 The Model Help Tool provides information about the folders and attributes that are valid for sections and folders of a domain model.
 This is useful when creating a new domain model, or expanding an existing model, including discovered models.

-{{% notice note %}} The Model Help Tool is new in WebLogic Deploy Tooling 1.8.
-The `-model_sample` argument is deprecated starting with WebLogic Deploy Tooling 1.9.2, when model sample became the default output format.
-{{% /notice %}}

 Here is a simple example using the Model Help Tool:
 ```yaml
 $ <wls-deploy-home>/bin/modelHelp.sh -oracle_home /tmp/oracle resources:/JDBCSystemResource